 A highly affordable option.
 Table and chairs fold for easy storage.
 No assembly required.
 Powder coating resists rust.
+It's perfect for adding a pop of color to your patio, with shades ranging from mint green to canary yellow.

-Could be sturdier overall.
+This bistro patio set could be sturdier overall.

 If you have a patio or deck in your yard, you might as well enjoy it to its full potential.
 With a patio bistro set, you can enjoy al fresco meals or a relaxing couple of hours with a book or beverage.
 Based on the tables and chairs found outside French bistros, a patio bistro set consists of a single table and a pair of chairs, all designed for outdoor use.